 On my way to the airport, I was having mixed feelings about my first trip to Europe.
+Traveling to Europe for the first time by yourself is a trip!
 I wasn't traveling internationally for the first time.
 I had almost canceled my trip altogether as the anxiety attacks became more frequent; however, I had to ask myself, “What do I have to lose?”
 The night before I was packing my Beetlejuice (that’s the name of my suitcase) narrowing down my packing list and coming up with scenarios in my head.

 “Oh my god!
 What if I have to go out to a fancy dinner?!”